The Advanced Guide To ICD-10 Coding System In Medical Billing

 3. ICD-10 Offers Flexibility In Terms Of Custom Codes Than ICD-9

 ICD-9 didn’t have any facility to include bespoke codes or report unsupported diagnostic outcomes, which is something ICD-10 does quite well.
 In the regular course of patient experience, specialists will regularly confront diagnostic situations that are beside the point.
 This created a great challenge with ICD-9 as the specialist needed to approximately go with the nearest code related to the condition.
-With ICD-10, the new framework supports custom codes, which the specialist can input and later support with documentation during assessments.
+With ICD-10, the new framework supports custom codes, which the specialist can input and later help with documentation during assessments.

 Final Thoughts